Node.js SDK

 When using a bucketConfig.json

-for local development, make sure you add it to your .gitignore
+for local development, make sure you add it to your.gitignore

 file.
 You can also set these options directly in the BucketClient

 constructor.
-The precedence for configuration options is as follows, listed in the order of importance:
+The precedence for configuration options is as follows, listed in the

 Options passed along to the constructor directly,